What is analytical method validation?

 QC Manager: To analyze the sample and prepare the Analytical Method Validation Report and organize the implementation of the recommendations made during the Analytical Method Validation.

 QA Manager: To review the entire report for correctness and completeness before approval.
-To approve and authorize the Analytical Method Validation Protocol as well as Analytical Method Validation Report.
+To approve and authorize the Analytical Method Validation Protocol as well as the Analytical Method Validation Report.

 3.0 MATERIAL, REAGENT